InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

    * indicate the publisher's country of establishment to help vVendors
    * determine whether the vendor requires Purpose 1 consent.
    *
-   * false - There is no special Purpose 1 treatmentstatus.
+   * false - There is no special Purpose 1 treatment status.
 Purpose 1 was
    * disclosed normally (consent) as expected by TCF Policy */
   purposeOneTreatment: Boolean,